brotkrueml/typo3-feed-generator/Documentation/API/Index.rst

       the content is used for the description tag of an item.

+.. php:interface:: MediaInterface

+   Has to be implemented to provide one or media assets (like image, video, audio) to an item.
+The extension provides already an implementation (:php:`Brotkrueml\FeedGenerator\Feed\Media`) which can be used.
+However, if you have special needs you can use this interface to implement a custom media class.

+   .. php:method:: getType()

+      :returntype: string
+      :returns: Get the mime type of the media.

+   .. php:method:: getUrl()

+      :returntype: string
+      :returns: Get the URL of the media.

+   .. php:method:: getLength()

+      :returntype: int
+      :returns: Get the length (in bytes) of the media.

+   .. php:method:: getTitle()

+      :returntype: string
+      :returns: Get the title of the media.
+It is used only in a JSON feed.

 .. php:interface:: NodeInterface

    This interface is extended by the